By Its Cover

 Laura is also the author of Rejection, Romance, and Royalties: The Wacky World of a Working Writer, a collection of her columns and essays on the craft and business of writing professionally.
 And she has written dozens of articles and short stories, as well as A Blonde In Africa, which is an account of her eight-month journey across the continent.

 Uniting her multi-genre talents in a new project, Laura wrote Disappearing Nightly, the first book of the Esther Diamond urban fantasy series, which combines fantasy, romance, comedy, and mystery.
-Subsequent releases in this series include Doppelgangster, Unsympathetic Magic, Vamparazzi, and Polterheist, to be followed by The Misfortune Cookie (November 2013) and more Esther Diamond misadventures thereafter.
+Subsequent releases in this series include Doppelgangster, Unsympathetic Magic, Vamparazzi, Polterheist, The Misfortune Cookie, and Abracadaver (November 2014), and there will be more Esther Diamond misadventures thereafter.

 In addition to her fiction commitments, Laura is (still) finishing a master's degree in journalism.
 During 2006, she interned at a news bureau in Jerusalem, and during 2007-2008, she served on the Board of Directors of Novelists, Inc. (Ninc), an international organization of professional novelists.
 She currently writes an opinion column for Ninc's monthly journal, Nink.